Donate

 Laws criminalising same-sex acts fuel stigma, legitimise prejudice, and invite violence.
 LGBT people are arrested, harassed, silenced and even attacked, simply for who they are and who they love.

-Since 2011, The Human Dignity Trust has made a tangible, lasting impact.
-We have:
+Since 2011, the Human Dignity Trust has made a tangible, lasting impact.

 But the journey is far from over.
 A resurgent anti-LGBT movement is gaining ground, and in some countries harsh new laws are putting lives at risk and dismantling hard-won progress.
 This isn’t just backlash - it’s a coordinated global effort to silence and endanger LGBT people.